ThePenguinsGit/ihatemy.live/content/docs/servers/atm9.md

 ::
 ::card
 ## Dimension Resets
-The following Dimensions will reset every Monday at 00:00 CEST:
+The following dimensions will reset every Monday at 00:00 CEST:
 - Twilight Forest
 - The Other Side
 - The Other